Stolen crown jewels 'likely' found on trash can in Sweden

 Swedish police confirmed Tuesday that a security guard had found what they believed to be the stolen crown jewels in the northern suburb of Åkersberga.

-“Every indication now suggests that Karl IX's stolen funeral regalia has been found in the Stockholm area, but the police are working intensively to have it confirmed 100 percent,” Swedish police said in a statement.
+“Every indication now suggests that Karl IX's stolen funeral regalia has been found in the Stockholm area, but the police are working intensively to have it confirmed 100 percent,” they said in a statement.

 Last year, jewels belonging to Qatar’s royal family were also stolen from an exhibition in Venice.
 The haul was also believed to be worth several million dollars.